Building the Family in Family Foundations Through Mentorship

 As Mark Twain alludes to and those who have raised kids know—at a certain age, kids will only listen to a trusted confidant such as a teacher, a scout leader, a coach…or a mentor!

 Mentorship has been proven to have positive long-term benefits such as increased academic performance, college attendance, and reduced drug and alcohol use.
-It also has been shown to increase confidence and help unleash a young person’s potential [1].
+It also has been shown to increase confidence and help unleash a young person’s potential.
 The Longbrake Family Foundation (TLFF) has also found that mentorship can be a tool to strengthen extended family bonds.

-In a recent exercise, TLFF’s next generation members completed legacy videos [2] with the foundation’s 8-member board and asked what value was most important to them.
+In a recent exercise, TLFF’s next generation members completed legacy videos with the foundation’s eight-member board and asked what value was most important to them.
 Almost all board members listed “Family” as the value most significant to them in their work with the foundation.
 After establishing the foundation, William and Martha Longbrake wrote a letter to their children inviting them to continue their involvement and expressed their greatest hope that, “being involved in the Longbrake Family Foundation will provide an ongoing opportunity for family members of all generations to enjoy connecting with each other.”
 All of William and Martha’s children, children’s spouses, and grandchildren are now involved in the foundation.
 Family connection is very important to TLFF.

 TLFF Mentor Program

 The mentor program is most directed during the annual retreat and includes activities to illicit deeper discussion between the mentor and mentee as they participate in values-building exercises.
 For example, at the most recent retreat the mentors and mentees discussed the concept of choosing community engagement over self-interest.
-One next gen member described really enjoying that discussion and talking about how he and his mentor planned to “leave their mark on the world.”
+One next-generation member described really enjoying that discussion and talking about how he and his mentor planned to “leave their mark on the world.”

 Family Connections